Chingling152/TiMovi/README.md

-# TMovement
+# TiMovi
 Small Unity Library With useful stuff about Tile Movement.

 ## Introduction
 This project was made to be used in the game i'm creating.
-But i might be useful to some people, so i created this and published.
+But it might be useful to some people, so I created this and published.

 ## Architeture
 |  All classes will be here